GrieferAtWork/KOSmk4/kos/src/kernel/include/sched/sig.md

 	struct sig  *tcs_deliver; /* [0..1][lock(SET(ATOMIC), CLEAR(ATOMIC && THIS_TASK))]
 	                           * The first signal that was delivered, or NULL if none were, yet. */ struct task *tcs_thread;  /* [0..1][lock(READ(ATOMIC), WRITE(ATOMIC && THIS_TASK))]
 	                           * The thread that is listening  for this signal (which  is
 	                           * always the thread  that owns this  controller), or  NULL
 	                           * if this is not the currently-active controller, in which
 	                           * case signals can still be received, but the thread  will
 	                           * not receive any wake-ups. */

 	// ...

 	/* More fields here that implement allocation of `struct sigcon_task`
 	 * for  the  owning  thread.
 However,  all  of these  fields  will be
-	 * [lock(THIS_TASK)] (iow: thread-local), and so aren't relevant to
+	 * "[lock(THIS_TASK)]" (iow: thread-local), and so aren't relevant to
 	 * the cross-thread part of the signal system. */
 };